 Re-programmable and smart

-As stated above, a digital twin enables a physical product to be reprogrammable during a certain way.
+As stated above, a digital twin enables a physical product to be reprogrammable in a certain way.
 The digital twin is additionally reprogrammable in an automatic manner.
 AI technologies over the sensors on the physical product, and predictive analytics, A consequence of this reprogrammable nature is that the emergence of functionalities.
 If we take the instance of an engine again, digital twins are often wont to collect data about the performance of the engine and if needed adjust the engine, creating a more modern version of the merchandise.
-Also, servitization are often seen as a consequence of the reprogrammable nature also.
-Manufactures are often liable for observing the digital twin, making adjustments, or reprogramming the digital twin when needed and that they offers this as an additional service.
+Also, servitization is often seen as a consequence of the reprogrammable nature also.
+Manufacturers are often liable for observing the digital twin, making adjustments, or reprogramming the digital twin when needed, and that they offer this as an additional service.